veggiemike/ruckusrd/README.md

      `subprojects/fw.sqsh` out of ALL the latest firmware, but isn't installed.
      Alternatively, you can create a machine-specific set of firmware with `firmwarenator`.

+ 6. Built-in `firstboot_wizard` for last-minute configuration of newly built systems.
+Similar to most distro installers and/or firstboot wizards, this is perfect if you're fapidly provisioning machines based off of a common image (or set of sqsh_layers!).
+All configuration is done from within the initramfs, prior to handing off control to the system's init process.

+ 7. Embedded system installer right in the initramfs!
+You can bundle up sqsh_layers (and a config file describing them) and use `initramsys-installer` to boot up and install on blank disks.
+Disks will be auto-detected, setup in an appropriate ZFS pool (yes, ZFS for rootfs!), and prepped with selected sqsh_layers.
+EFI booting will be configured via syslinux on potentially multiple ESPs.

+     See https://github.com/sourceruckus/sourceruckus-deb for an example
+     project that wraps Ubuntu sqsh_layers with a RuckusRD initramfs installer, and https://github.com/sourceruckus/linux-mdl for longterm kernel sources
+     w/ ZFS already merged in!

 See the [manpage](ruckusrd.1.md) for more details, or [docs](docs/) for more developmental ramblings.  ;-)